cloudmesh-community/hid-sp18-710/project-report/report.md

 ## Data Collection and Preparation

-The dataset we used in this project was collected from five thirty-eight's gun deaths in America using the R code from "https://data.world/azel/gun-deaths-in-america" [@hid-sp18-710-data_world].
+The dataset we used in this project was collected from five thirty-eight's gun deaths in America using the R code from https://data.world/azel/gun-deaths-in-america [@hid-sp18-710-data_world].
 The dataset has data from the year 2013-2017.
 The preparation of data is the process of transforming raw data to draw some valuable insights or make some predictions based on the past.
 Data Preparation will be difficult if the data have improper values or nulls.
 We used Python which is a high-level object-oriented programming language, most popular due to the high availability of an extensive collection of free libraries for this project.

 ## The Dataset

 The dataset contains various information about victims of gun violence.
 Each row of the data set includes the year and month of the shooting, the intent of the shooter, whether the police were at the scene or not, the gender, age race and education level of the victim and finally the place where the shooting happened.
 The dataset also has a specific column that says if the victim is Hispanic or not.
 The dataset consists of the following attributes:

 - Year: It is a numerical field and holds the year of the shooting.

 - Month: It is a numerical field and holds the month of the shooting.

 - Intent: It is a text field and specifies the intentention of the shooter.

 - Police: It is a numerical field and contains values 0 or 1 which indicates if the police were at the scene or not.

 - Sex: It is a text field and contains values M for Male and F for Females.

 - Place: It is a text field and specifies where the shooting has happened

 - Education: It is a text field and has the education level of the victim.

 - Race: It is a text field, and possible values are White, Black, Hispanic, Asian/Pacific Islander and Native American/Native Alaskan.

 - Age: It is a numeric field and specifies the age of the victim.

 - Hispanic: It is a numeric field and specifies if the victim is Hispanic or not.

 ![Snapshot Of Actual Dataset](images/actual_dataset.PNG){#fig:Snapshot Of Actual Dataset}

 ## Technologies Used
 **Pandas:** Pandas is an open source library which provides tools for data mining and analysis using Python.
 It was primarily used in this project to prepare the data before any specific machine learning algorithms consume the data.

-**NumPy:** NumPy is central Python library to handle multidimensional data and perform scientific and mathematical operations on the same.
-NumPy used in this project to perform some basic mathematical operations.
+**NumPy:** NumPy is a Python library to perform scientific and mathematical operations on the multidimensional data.
+NumPy is used in this project to perform some basic mathematical operations.

 **Scikit-learn:** Scikit-learn is an open-source Python machine learning library which provides multiple regression, classification,  and clustering algorithms.
-Scikit library used in this project to build the model and prediction.
+Scikit library is used in this project to build the model and prediction.
 It offers a variety of evaluation metrics to validate the performance of the model, which makes it a valuable tool.

 **Prophet:** Prophet is an open source procedure for forecasting time series data released by Facebook.
 This procedure based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
 This library works best with time series that have strong seasonal effects and several seasons of historical data.
 Prophet is robust to missing data and shifts in the trend, and typically handles outliers well [@hid-sp18-710-taylor_prophet].